-- providing leadership by ensuring health and safety is considered as part of every decision; - considering the health and safety impact of any new initiatives; - informing the headteacher of any health and safety issues that may affect the school; - implementing and monitoring the school's health and safety policy in their areas of control; and - promoting a positive health and safety culture in the school.
+- providing leadership by ensuring health, safety and welfare is considered as part of every decision; - considering the health, safety and welfare impact of any initiatives; - informing the headteacher of any health, safety and welfare issues that may affect the school; - implementing and monitoring the school's health, safety and welfare policy in their areas of control; and - promoting a positive health, safety and welfare culture in the school.

-3.8 School health and safety lead/operations manager/school business manager
+3.8 School health, safety and welfare lead/operations manager/school business manager

-The headteacher has overall day-to-day responsibility for health and safety, but is likely to delegate much of the practical management to named individuals, often the school health and safety lead; business manager; operations manager and premises manager.
+The headteacher has overall day-to-day responsibility for health, safety and welfare, but is likely to delegate much of the practical management to named individuals, often the school health, safety and welfare lead; business manager; operations manager and premises manager.
 Responsibilities that may be delegated are likely to include:

-- overseeing the day-to-day management of health and safety matters in accordance with the health, safety and welfare policy to ensure health and safety arrangements are carried out; - ensuring risk assessments are produced and recorded for all the school's significant risks to the health and safety of employees or other persons; - ensuring that termly health and safety inspections are carried out and that remedial action is taken following inspections; - ensuring health and safety induction training is available for all new staff; - identifying staff health and safety training needs and arranging for them to be provided; - ensuring that the correct accident reporting procedures are followed and that relevant accidents are investigated; - ensuring that information received on health and safety matters is passed to the appropriate people; and - co-operating with and providing necessary facilities for trade union safety representatives.
+- overseeing the day-to-day management of health, safety and welfare matters in accordance with the health, safety and welfare policy to ensure health, safety and welfare arrangements are carried out; - ensuring risk assessments are produced and recorded for all the school's significant risks to the health, safety and welfare of employees or other persons; - ensuring that termly health and safety inspections are carried out and that remedial action is taken following inspections; - ensuring health, safety and welfare induction training is available for all new staff; - identifying staff health, safety and welfare training needs and arranging for them to be provided; - ensuring that the correct accident reporting procedures are followed and that relevant accidents are investigated; - ensuring that information received on health, safety and welfare matters is passed to the

+- appropriate people; and - co-operating with and providing necessary facilities for trade union safety representatives.